Last updated on July 14th, 2022 at 10:14 pm

 That’s because a farmer’s market is a true marketplace.

 People don’t go there just to buy and sell, they go there to share ideas, see their friends and neighbors, and build and sustain human connections.
 Conversations happen!
-A supermarket, on the other hand, is an efficiency and a convenience.
-People go there to get a job done, and they don’t spend a lot of time standing around the produce aisle talking about how to cook a rutabaga.
+A supermarket, on the other hand, is efficient and convenient.
+People go there to get a job done, and they don’t spend a lot of time standing around the produce aisle talking about how to cook rutabaga.
 A farmer’s market is a pleasure and a social event.
 A trip to the supermarket is an errand.